Sealing an Arrest in California

 California law provides a legal procedure for sealing an arrest that never led to a conviction.
 (If you were arrested and convicted, see our page on expunging a California conviction.)

-You may be surprised to learn that it’s actually harder to seal an arrest than it is to expunge a conviction.
-In order to seal an arrest that did not lead to a conviction, we are required to prove that you were “factually innocent” of the offense.
-If there was any reasonable basis for your arrest, the court will usually deny these motions.
+You may be surprised to learn that until very recently it was actually harder to seal an arrest than to expunge a conviction.
+In order to seal an arrest that did not lead to a conviction, we were previously required to prove that you were “factually innocent” of the offense.
+If there was any reasonable basis for your arrest, the court would usually deny the motion.